nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 **Test Cases:**

-Test Scenario 1: There is an activity within a particular session that can be deleted. <br>
+Test Scenario 1: No activities are currently stored in a particular session in the application. <br>
+1. Test Command: `activity /delete /sid 2 /aid 1` <br>
+   Expected: An error message should be printed indicating that the list of activities in the session is currently empty.

+Test Scenario 2: Only a single session with a session unique identifier of `1` exists in the application after creating a single session with the [`session /create`](https://ay2122s2-cs2113t-t10-1.github.io/tp/UserGuide.html#creating-a-session-session-create) command.
+Also, only an activity with an activity unique identifier of `1` within this session exists in the application after creating an activity with the [`activity /create`](https://ay2122s2-cs2113t-t10-1.github.io/tp/UserGuide.html#creating-an-activity-activity-create) command. <br>
 1. Test Command: `activity /delete /sid 1 /aid 1` <br>
-   Expected: A success message is printed indicating that the activity was deleted successfully.
+   Expected: A success message should be printed indicating that the activity was deleted successfully.

-Test Scenario 2: There are currently no activities stored in a particular session. <br>
-1. Test Command: `activity /delete /sid 2 /aid 1` <br>
-   Expected: An error message is printed indicating that the list of activities in the session is currently empty.

-Test Scenario 3: The session or activity that was indicated does not exist. <br>
-1. Test Command: `activity /delete /sid 3 /aid 1` <br>
+2. Test Command: `activity /delete /sid 3 /aid 1` <br>
-   Expected: An error message is printed indicating that the session specified was not found.
+      Expected: An error message should be printed indicating that the session specified was not found.
-2. Test Command: `activity /delete /sid 1 /aid 4` <br>
+3. Test Command: `activity /delete /sid 1 /aid 4` <br>
-   Expected: An error message is printed indicating that the activity specified was not found in the particular session.
+   Expected: An error message should be printed indicating that the activity specified was not found in the particular session.

 <hr>